-The best foods to eat before exercising depend on the type of workout and a person’s goals.
-Foods rich in protein, for example, can help a person to build muscle with resistance training.
+Foods to eat before exercising depend on the type of workout and individual goals.
+For example, foods rich in protein can help a person to build muscle with resistance training.

 When choosing a pre-workout meal, it is important to aim for a balance of macronutrients.
 Macronutrients are dietary compounds that the body needs in large quantities to function correctly.